jembi/openmrs-module-dhisconnector/README.md

 Once you have selected a value for all the fields, click *Send Data* to post data directly to the DHIS2 server, or *Download JSON* to download the data in DXF format.

-## DHIS2 API Cache
+## DHIS2 API Backup

-Every time a request is sent to the DHIS2 server, the resulting JSON is stored on the file system at `OPENMRS_DIR/dhisconnector/cache/`.
-On Ubuntu, this usually corresponds to `/usr/share/tomcat7/.OpenMRS/dhisconnector/cache/`.
-If the DHIS2 server is no longer reachable, these cached values will be used by the DHIS Connector Module.
+Every time a request is sent to the DHIS2 server, the resulting JSON is stored on the file system at `OPENMRS_DIR/dhisconnector/dhis2APIBackup/`.
+On Ubuntu, this usually corresponds to `/usr/share/tomcat7/.OpenMRS/dhisconnector/dhis2APIBackup/`.
+If the DHIS2 server is no longer reachable, these backed up values will be used by the DHIS Connector Module.

-For OpenMRS implementations that should operate offline, it is possible to pre-populate this cache by copying the contents of the `OPENMRS_DIR/dhisconnector/cache` directory from an online system to the same location on the offline system.
-Assuming all the required resources have been cached by the online implementation, the offline implementation should be able to function correctly without ever being able to reach the DHIS2 server.
+For OpenMRS implementations that should operate offline, it is possible to pre-populate this dhis2APIBackup by copying the contents of the `OPENMRS_DIR/dhisconnector/dhis2APIBackup` directory from an online system to the same location on the offline system.
+Assuming all the required resources have been backed up by the online implementation, the offline implementation should be able to function correctly without ever being able to reach the DHIS2 server.

 ## Module Status